Trainer#

 For example, to run a fine-tuning run on a spot instance, load_path would be set to the original weights and an object store logger would be added.
 In the original run, load_path would be used to get the starting checkpoint.
 For any future restarts, such as due to the spot instance being killed, the loggers would be queried for the latest checkpoint the object store logger would be downloaded and used to resume training.

-• deepspeed_config (Dict[str, Any], optional) โ€“
+• deepspeed_config (dict[str, Any], optional) โ€“

 Configuration for DeepSpeed, formatted as a JSON according to DeepSpeedโ€™s documentation. (default: None)